mafeole/Image-Classifer/README.md

 # Image-Classifer
-This image classifier was a part of the AI with Programming Nanodegree for Udacity (2019).
+This image classifier was a part of the AI with Programming Nanodegree for [Udacity (2019)](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).
+The goals for this program were to help build a foundation in programming tools such as Python, Numpy, Pytorch and learn how to build neural networks from scratch.

 The project is split into two independent parts with the following objectives;
 - Learn about training a neural network